 The County and covered employees share in the cost of health care premiums.
-The County will pay 85% of the total premium for the Kaiser HMO, Blue Shield HMO, or Kaiser High Deductible Health Plans(employees pay 15% of the total premium), and the County pays 75% of the total premium for the Blue Shield POS Plan (employees pay 25% of the total premium).
+For full-time employees enrolled in County-offered health insurance plans, The County will pay eighty-five percent (85%) of the total premium for the Kaiser HMO, -Blue Shield HMO, or Kaiser High Deductible Health Plans (employees pay fifteen percent (15%) of the total premium), and the County pays seventy-five percent (75%) of the total premium for the Blue Shield POS-PPO Plan (employees pay twenty-five percent (25%) of the total premium).